-Chelex is a cation exchange resin ( styrene-divinylbenzene copolymer containing paired iminodiacetate ions) used for DNA extraction.
+Chelex is a cation exchange resin ( styrene-divinylbenzene copolymer containing paired iminodiacetate ions) used for PCR analysis.
 Resin is regenerated in dilute acid and operates in a solution of PH 4 or higher.
 A 5 % suspension should have a PH between 10 and 11.

-It is a simple single tube process.
+It is a simple single-tube process.
 A combination of alkaline suspension and boiling disrupts the cell membranes and releases DNA.
 The sample should be suspended in 5 % chelex and incubate it for 30 minutes at 56C.
-The sample is then boiled for 8 minutes.
+Then the sample is boiled for 8 minutes.
 This process lyses the cells and precipitates hemoglobin.
-The sample is then centrifuged, a portion of supernatant is used for PCR analysis.
-Ion exchange beads, denatured protein and cell components will be formed at the bottom of the tube.
-In this procedure, no effort is made to remove cell debris and other inhibitors.
+Then the sample has centrifuged a portion of supernatant is used for PCR analysis.
+Ion exchange beads, denatured protein, and cell components will be formed at the bottom of the tube.
+In this procedure, no effort has is to remove cell debris and other inhibitors.
 This can produce low-quality results.